frankfajardo/CsvHelperWrapper/README.md

 This specifies whether to append to the relevant dataset or replace (ie, clear existing) content of that dataset before importing data

 ##### Encoding
 This specifies the encoding of the import file.
-Defaults to UTF8 is not specified.
+Defaults to UTF8 if not specified.

 ##### CsvClassMapFactory
 This specified the factory responsible for generating a `CsvClassMap<TEntity>` for this import.